PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 python script0.py
 ```

-Note ```cd %UserProfile%\Documents``` did not work here as the Terminal is using an odler version of PowerShell to the Mambaforge Prompt.
+Note ```cd %UserProfile%\Documents``` did not work here as the Terminal is using an older version of PowerShell to the Mambaforge Prompt.

 ![img_157](./images/img_157.png)